comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--spec.md

 ## Technical/ User Experience Design

 - We decided to include a button in the room page that routes the user to a room manage page where they can add and edit rooms.
-The alternative would be to have this link in the navigation sidebar, which wouldn't be as clean.
+The alternative would be to have this link in the navigation sidebar, which wouldn't be as user friendly.

 ## Development Concerns

 ### Frontend

-Room- represented in navigation; not yet filtered for authorization
+Room- represented in navigation sidebar; not yet filtered for authorization

-- room-page component (view of rooms)
+- room-page component
+  - displays list of rooms in database
-  - contains link to room-manage page
+  - contains link to room-manage page (ADD ROOM button)
 - room-manage component (place to edit/add rooms)
+  - contains a form that allows users to add a room to the database
-- room card widget for displaying room info
+- room card widget
+  - displays room info
+  - has "view seats", "edit room", "delete room" (not yet connected)
 - room model
 - room module
 - room service

-Seat- very skeletal so far, not implemented or represented in navigation
+Seat- very skeletal so far, will eventually contain seat information for each room

 - seat-page component
 - seat-manage component